 Your home will be assessed by the fire service to see if it’s structurally sound.
 If so, we may assign a loss adjuster to assess the cost of repairs, and begin the process of rebuilding.

-You’ll also be able to claim for replacement of any items damaged by fire or smoke on your contents insurance.
-The likelihood is your home will be considered uninhabitable while repairs and rebuilding are being completed.
+You’ll also be able to claim for replacement of any items damaged by fire or smoke on your contents insurance subject to your policy limits and definitions.
+There may also be the possibility that your home will be considered uninhabitable while repairs are being completed.

-In this case, we’ll pay the cost of renting temporary alternative accommodation for everyone who normally lives at your home, including your pets.
+In this case, we’ll pay the reasonable cost of temporary alternative accommodation for you and your family who normally live at your home including your pets, up to the limit shown in your policy documents.